OpenCSGs/llm-inference/docs/quick_start.md

 ## Start a model serving

-You can deploy any model in the `models` directory of this repo, or define your own model YAML file and run that instead.
+You can deploy any model in the [models](../models) directory of this repo, or define your own model YAML file and run that instead.
 For example:

 ```
-llm-serve start serving-rest --model=models/text-generation--gpt2.yaml

-# You can start mutiple models serving at once.
-llm-serve start serving-rest --model=models/text-generation--facebook--opt-125m.yaml --model=models/text-generation--gpt2.yaml
+llm-serve start serving-rest --model models/text-generation--facebook--opt-125m.yaml
 ```

 ## Check model serving status and predict URL